 Proposed Drilling Program

-Cova-1 is planned to be drilled in October 2010 as a vertical exploration well.
 Drilling will be undertaken using the drillship, Saipem 10000 (Figure ES.2).
 On arrival at site, the drillship will move into position and remain in position using the Class III Dynamic Positioning system.

 Figure ES.2 Saipem 10000.